The Story of Sanibel and the Committee of the Islands: Inextricably Linked

 - Pond Apple Park.
 Opposed the creation of a major resort and shopping center at the intersection of Bailey Road and Periwinkle.
 The shopping center plan was abandoned and subsequently, after a voter referendum, the City acquired the tract, which is now Pond Apple Park.

-- Resort Redevelopment/Architectural Standards.
-Actively supported revisions to the Land Development Code which provide the essential ground rules for redevelopment of aging structures in the Resort Housing District.
-More recently, COTI urged that there be architectural standards for such redevelopment, and recommended that standards similar to those required for commercial redevelopment be adopted for resorts as well.
-The City is now writing required architectural standards for resort redevelopment similar to those that apply for commercial redevelopment.
+- Resort Redevelopment/ Actively supported revisions to the Land Development Code which provide the essential ground rules for redevelopment of aging structures in the Resort Housing District.

-- Protecting Sanibel Plan.
-Opposed an oversized mixed-use (residential and commercial) project for the former Nave property, which would have necessitated weakening of key provisions of the Sanibel Plan and Land Development Code.
+- Challenged Oversized Mixed Use Project.
+Opposed an oversized mixed-use (residential and commercial) project for the former Nave property, which would have necessitated weakening key provisions of the Sanibel Plan and Land Development Code.

 - Segways.
-When the state legislature passed a law that preempted Sanibel's prohibition of unsupervised individual use of Segways on the City's shared use paths and roads, the City Council began taking steps to comply.
-COTI argued that the safety of Sanibel's citizens and guests should come first and urged that an effort be made to have the state law changed before it authorized the use of Segways by individuals in our city.
-City Council heard our message – and is now considering state legislative options.
+When the state legislature passed a law preempting Sanibel's prohibition of unsupervised individual use of Segways on the City's shared use paths and roads, the City Council began taking steps to repeal existing applicable City regulations.
+COTI argued that the safety of Sanibel's citizens and guests should have priority and urged that efforts be made change the state law before changing City ordinances.
+There has been no recent action, but COTI continues to support state law revision to protect shared path users.

 A consistent voice for Sanibel values